Annual Report Estonia (2026): Deadlines, Fines & Filing Guide

 Penalties for Late or Missing Reports

 The Estonian authorities treat annual report obligations seriously.
-Consequences include:
+In 2025, the Business Register updated its "Automatic Strike-off" protocol.
+Consequences of missing the deadline include:

-- Fines: The registrar may fine the company and board members personally.
+- Fines: The registrar may issue penalty payments to the company and board members personally.

 - Restrictions: You may be blocked from making other registry changes.

-- Dissolution: In long-term non-compliance cases, the company can be compulsorily deleted.
+- Dissolution: In long-term non-compliance cases, the company will face compulsory deletion from the register.

-- Banking Risk: Banks and partners may freeze accounts if your data is outdated.
+- Banking Risk: Banks and fintechs (like Wise) will freeze or close accounts if your financial data is outdated.

 E-Residents, Management Abroad & Contact Person

-If you prefer not to prepare the annual report yourself, Dalanta Accounting OÜ can handle the full process—from bookkeeping checks to submission.
-Contact for a quote: E-mail: info@dalanta.ee Website: www.dalanta.ee
+If you prefer not to navigate the Estonian accounting standards and Business Register portals yourself, Dalanta OÜ can handle the full process—from bookkeeping checks to final submission.

 Can I submit the report myself?